 The following list of languages denotes #51 to #100.
 Since the differences are relatively small, the programming languages are only listed (in alphabetical order).

-• ABC, ActionScript, Algol, Apex, APL, CFML, CHILL, Clipper, CLIPS, Clojure, Curl, Elm, Erlang, F#, Forth, Groovy, Hack, Icon, Inform, Io, J#, JScript, LabVIEW, Ladder Logic, Modula-2, Mojo, MQL5, NATURAL, Nim, OCaml, Occam, OpenCL, OpenEdge ABL, PL/I, PostScript, Q, Ring, S, Scheme, Simulink, Smalltalk, SPARK, SPSS, Stata, SystemVerilog, Tcl, Vala/Genie, VHDL, Wolfram, Zig
+• ActionScript, Algol, Alice, Apex, APL, CFML, CHILL, Clipper, CLIPS, Clojure, Curl, Eiffel, Elm, Erlang, F#, Forth, Groovy, Hack, Icon, Inform, Io, J, JScript, LabVIEW, Ladder Logic, Logo, Maple, Modula-2, Mojo, MQL5, NATURAL, Nim, OCaml, Occam, OpenCL, OpenEdge ABL, PL/I, Q, Raku, Ring, S, Scheme, Simulink, Smalltalk, SPARK, Tcl, Vala/Genie, VHDL, Wolfram, Xojo

 Very Long Term History